 Yes, in many cases you can easily install your own Level 2 EV charging station at home.
 Depending on the EvoCharge Level 2 charger you purchase, and your home’s existing electrical wiring, installation to use your EV charging station may be as simple as plugging in and immediately charging or there may be additional steps you need to take.

 To install your own Level 2 charger at home, determining which is the best option for your residence depends on how your charger will be used.
 EvoCharge offers the EVSE and iEVSE Home Level 2 charging options for home use.
 They each charge up to 8x faster than standard Level 1 systems that come with the purchase of an EV and they are compatible with all electric vehicles and plug-in (PHEV) hybrids.

-If you need help choosing the best station for your needs, our Charging Station Builder helps determine which solution is best for your home.
+If you need help choosing the best station for your needs, our EV Charging Time tool helps determine which solution is best for you.